cerebis/sim3C/README.md

 ### Local installs

-To install and run sim3C you will require Python >=3.11, C-compiler, Make, and LLVM.
+To install and run sim3C, you will require Python >=3.11, C-compiler, Make, and LLVM.
 We recommend that users employ runtime environments such as virtualenv or conda.
-In particular, conda will make it easy to satisfy the runtime requirement of LLVM.
+In particular, Conda makes it easier to satisfy LLVM's runtime requirements.

 The sim3C executable can be installed for an individual user directly from Github using Pip as follows.